Tony Gaudio: Presidency

-In 1924, Tony Gaudio was elected president of the American Society of Cinematographers, the highest honor at the disposal of the cinematographers.
-A.S.C. is the professional body his brother had helped create to promote standardization in the industry of cinematography, serving as a body of information for cameramen.
+In 1924, Tony Gaudio was elected president of the American Society of Cinematographers (ASC), the highest honor at the disposal of the cinematographers.
+ASC is the professional body his brother had helped create to promote standardization in the industry of cinematography, serving as a body of information for cameramen.

 At the time of the election, A.S.C. cited Gaudio as one of the world’s foremost cinematographers and pioneers in the industry.
 Gaudio held the position until 1925.

 Director

 In 1925, Tony Gaudio turned to directing for a brief period of time, directing a total of two films.
-In July of 1925 it was announced that Gaudio would be directing the Waldorf special feature production in collaboration with Columbia Pictures, starring Alice Lake and Gaston Glass, with ASC’s Sam Landers as the cinematographer, titled The Price of Success.
+In July 1925 it was announced that Gaudio would be directing the Waldorf special feature production in collaboration with Columbia Pictures, starring Alice Lake and Gaston Glass, with ASC’s Sam Landers as the cinematographer, titled The Price of Success.